Justin Turner Preview, Player Props: Red Sox vs. Royals

 Justin Turner At The Plate

-- Among qualifying hitters in baseball, he ranks 17th in batting average, 30th in on-base percentage, and 30th in slugging.
+- Turner has an OPS of .838, fueled by an OBP of .355 and a team-best slugging percentage of .483 this season.

-- Turner has picked up a hit in 87 of 122 games this year, with multiple hits 40 times.
+- Among qualifying hitters, he ranks 17th in batting average, while his on-base percentage ranks 30th and he is 32nd in slugging.

-- Turner has had at least one RBI in 45.9% of his games this season (56 of 122), with two or more RBI 22 times (18.0%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Turner has driven in a run in 57 games this year (46.3%), including 22 games with more than one RBI (17.9%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.